Smoothability of relative stable maps to stacky curves: Genus 0 relative stable maps to (P 1, infinity)

 since locally around the node $t_i$, the curves $E_i$ and $C_j$ are distinct lines through an $A_{m_{ij} - 1}$ singularity.
 Therefore,

 where the sum is over those $j$ for which $C_i$ and $E_j$ meet.
-Here, we go back and forth between viewing these intersection products as numbers or as divisors on the curves depending on whether its convenient to emphasize that the particular intersection points.
+Here, we go back and forth between viewing these intersection products as numbers or as divisors on the curves depending on whether it is convenient to emphasize the particular intersection points.

 Now consider the divisor $D + \sum a_iE_i$.
-We can compute that $D.E_i = \sum_{k \in I_i} d_k = n_i$ since $D$ is the divisor of weighted marked sections and $E_i$ contains $p_k$ for $k \in I_i$.
+We can compute that $D\cdot E_i = \sum_{k \in I_i} d_k = n_i$ since $D$ is the divisor of weighted marked sections and $E_i$ contains $p_k$ for $k \in I_i$.
 On the other hand,

 Finally,